Are Dogs Color Blind?

 Overall, it’s clear to see that a dog’s perception of the world is markedly different to their owners, and while they may not be able to see colors in such vibrant detail, their incredible sense of smell goes a long way towards making up for any perception deficit they may have from their vision.

 In fact, a dog relies heavily on their sense of smell when it comes to perceiving the world around them, and they can distinguish different smells from each other with astonishing accuracy.
-So, while a dog’s way of perceiving the world is very different to ours, there’s no denying that they can still have an incredibly unique and detailed experience of their surrounding environment.
+So, while a dog’s way of perceiving the world is very different from ours, there’s no denying that they can still have an incredibly unique and detailed experience of their surrounding environment.